erfg12/Blizzard_Controller_Support/readme.md

 - StarCraft / StarCraft 2 / WarCraft III
 - Xbox controller _(You can use other controllers, but you'll need [x360ce](https://www.x360ce.com/))_
 - NOTE: This does work for WarCraft III Classic and Original StarCraft, but they have to be on the latest patch.
-- Modify your game's settings using the instructions below.
+- Modify your game's settings using the instructions below. (click to open)
 - Download the pre-compiled program [here](https://github.com/erfg12/Blizzard_Controller_Support/releases/download/1.1/Blizzard_Controller.zip) and unzip the files into a folder and run the .exe program.

 <details>
-<summary>StarCraft 2 Game Settings</summary>
+<summary>StarCraft 2 Game Settings (click here to open)</summary>

 - Enable Grid Hotkeys
     - `Options` > `Hotkeys` > `Selected Profile: Grid` > `Click Accept Button`